Guests of the Nation

-"Guests of the Nation" is a short story written by Frank O'Connor, first published in 1931, portraying the execution of two British soldiers being held captive by the Irish Republican Army during the War for Independence.
-The story is split into four sections, each section taking a different tone.
-The first reveals a real sense of camaraderie between the IRA guards and the two English prisoners.
-With the two Englishmen being killed, the final lines of the story describe the nauseating effect this has on the Irishmen.

-Neil McKenzie's stage adaptation of the story received a 1958 Obie Award.
+"Guests of the Nation" is a short story written by Irish author Frank O'Connor which was published in 1931.
+It depicts the summary execution of two British Army hostages by the Irish Republican Army (IRA) during the Irish War of Independence.
+The story is split into four sections, with each section being written using a different stylistic tone; it begins by depicting the friendship between the British hostages and their IRA captors, until they are suddenly ordered to summarily execute the hostages in retaliation for the execution of four IRA prisoners.
+Neil McKenzie's stage adaptation of the story received an Obie Award in 1958.

-Plot summary
+Plot

-The story opens with two British Army enlisted men, Privates Hawkins and Belcher, being held prisoner by the Irish Volunteers near Ballinasloe, County Galway during the Irish War of Independence.
-They all play cards and argue about politics, religion, atheism, girls, socialism, and capitalism.
-The group is housed in the cottage of a fine old lady, who in addition to tending the house engages the men in arguments.
-She is a religious woman and quick to scold the men if they displease her.
+The story begins with two British Army privates, Hawkins and Belcher, being held hostage by the Irish Republican Army (IRA) near Ballinasloe, County Galway during the Irish War of Independence.
+The hostages play cards and argue about politics, religion and girls with their IRA captors, Bonaparte and Noble, while being housed in the cottage of an old lady who collaborates with the IRA.
+She tends to the hostages but is quick to scold both them and their captors if they displease her.
+Bonaparte and Noble become friends with Hawkins and Belcher, but their superior Jeremiah Donovan, the commanding officer of the local IRA flying column, remains aloof from everyone else in the cottage.

-Bonaparte, the narrator, and his compatriot, Noble, become friends with the English soldiers.
-Jeremiah Donovan, the third Irishman, remains aloof from the others.
-He is the Commanding Officer of the local IRA Flying Column.
-One evening Donovan reminds Bonaparte and Noble that the two Englishmen are not being held as prisoners, but as hostages.
-He informs them that if the Crown security forces kill any of their IRA prisoners, the execution of Hawkins and Belcher will take place in retaliation.
-This news disturbs Bonaparte and he has difficulty facing his prisoners the next day.

-A few days later, Feeney, a Brigade intelligence officer for the IRA, arrives with the news that four Irish prisoners have just been brutally tortured and shot.
-Hawkins and Belcher are to be duly executed that evening.
-It is left to Donovan to tell Bonaparte and Noble.
-Private Hawkins, an atheist and self-described Bolshevik who has been mocking his captors' faith in Catholicism, notices Bonaparte and Noble's sadness and, thinking they are doubting their religion, Hawkins continues his taunts.

-In order to get the two hostages out of the cottage, Donovan makes up a story about a transfer; on the way down a path into a nearby peat bog, he tells them the truth.
+On one evening, Donovan reminds Bonaparte and Noble that Hawkins and Belcher are hostages and not prisoners, and if the British authorities execute any IRA prisoners, then the two Englishmen will be summarily executed in retaliation.
+This disturbs Bonaparte and he struggles to face Hawkins and Belcher on the next day.
+A few days later, Feeney, an IRA intelligence officer, arrives at the cottage and informs Donovan that four IRA prisoners have been executed, and Hawkins and Belcher are to be shot in retaliation.
+Donovan passes this on to Bonaparte and Noble, who are deeply saddened.
+In order to get the two hostages out of the cottage, Donovan lies to them and says that they are merely being transferred; on the way down a path into a nearby peat bog, he tells them the truth.
 At first, Private Hawkins does not believe him.
-But as the truth settles in, Hawkins tries to convince Donovan not to kill them, arguing that, if their positions were reversed, he would never shoot “a pal.”
-Donovan replies by angrily describing the British Army's torture and murder of the four Irish prisoners.
-In response, Private Hawkins asks to be allowed to desert the British Army and fight instead as an Irish republican, saying that he sees no difference between the two causes.
+But as the truth settles in, Hawkins begs Donovan not to kill him, arguing that, if their positions were reversed, he would never shoot "a pal".
+He also requests his captors to allow him to desert and join the IRA in order to be spared death, but they refuse to answer him.